An Unsupervised Algorithm For Learning Lie Group Transformations: Model

 \subsection{Adaptive Smoothing}

-Unfortunately, in general the reconstruction error described by Equation \ref{equ:err} is highly non-convex in $s$ and contains many local minima.
-To illustrate, the red solid line in Figure \ref{fig:blur} plots the reconstruction error for a white-noise image patch shifted by three pixels to the right as a function of transformation coefficient $s$ for a generator $A$ corresponding to left-right translation.
-It is clear that performing gradient based inference on $s$ for this error function would be problematic.
+In general the reconstruction error described by Equation \ref{equ:err} is highly non-convex in $\mu$ and contains many local minima.
+To illustrate, the red solid line in Figure \ref{fig:blur} plots the reconstruction error for a white-noise image patch shifted by three pixels to the right as a function of transformation coefficient $\mu$ for a generator $\mb A$ corresponding to left-right translation.
+It is clear that performing gradient descent-based inference on $\mu$ for this error function would be problematic.

-To overcome this problem, we propose an alternative transformation, motivated by modern image matching algorithms \citep{Arathorn02,Vasconcelos97,Black96,Lucas81}, that adaptively smooths the error function in terms of the transformation coefficient.
-This is achieved by averaging over a range of transformations using a Gaussian distribution for the coefficient values
+To overcome this problem, we propose a multi-scale search that adaptively smooths the operator over a range of transformation coefficients.
+Specifically, the operator is averaged over a range of transformations using a Gaussian weighting for the coefficient values